-- requirements of the SEA Directive, have all informed the Sustainability Appraisal Framework (SA Framework) illustrated in Table 5. - 10.4 The purpose of the SA Framework is to provide a consistent basis for describing, analysing and comparing the sustainability effects of the options and various proposals of the Site Allocations DPD. - 10.5 The SA Framework is objective led and hence includes a set of objectives to be achieved by the various elements of the Framework.
+- 10.4 The purpose of the SA Framework is to provide a consistent basis for describing, analysing and comparing the sustainability effects of the options and various proposals of the Site Allocations DPD. - 10.5 The SA Framework is objective led and hence includes a set of objectives to be achieved by the various elements of the Framework.
 The SA Framework was published for consultation with the statutory consultees and key stakeholders from January-February 2014, and was amended as per the comments received.
-It is considered sufficiently comprehensive to be used to appraise the Site Allocations DPD. - 10.6 The Core Strategy Sustainability Appraisal process also developed a series of decision-aiding questions in order that the potential impact of emerging alternative policies on the SA objectives could be examined in detail.
-These is being used again in the appraisal of the Site Allocations DPD, helping focus the appraisal to establish the clear and direct impacts of potential development sites.
+It is considered sufficiently comprehensive to be used to appraise the Site Allocations DPD.
+As mentioned in previous sections, the scoping information has evolved during the preparation of the Site Allocations DPD, but it has not been considered necessary to amend the SA Framework as it continues to accurately reflect newly emerging information. - 10.6 The Core Strategy Sustainability Appraisal process also developed a series of decision-aiding questions in order that the potential impact of emerging alternative policies on the SA objectives could be examined in detail.
+These have been used again in the appraisal of the Site Allocations DPD, helping focus the appraisal to establish the clear and direct impacts of potential development sites.
 The full SA Framework including SA objectives, decision-aiding criteria and indicators is shown in Table 5 below this acted as the main tool at each stage of the SA for assessing the options for the Site Allocations DPD.